trscavo/bash-library/doc/http_response_stats.md

 The `curlExitCode` field is just that.
 Normally this code will be zero.
 Nonzero exit codes indicate an error occurred.
 The semantics of [curl exit codes](https://curl.haxx.se/docs/manpage.html#EXIT) are documented on the curl man page.

 Note that the documentation for each exit code is individually addressable.
-For example, the link to the documentation for exit code 28 (timeout) is: https://curl.haxx.se/docs/manpage.html#28
+For example, the online documentation explains that [exit code 28](https://curl.haxx.se/docs/manpage.html#28) indicates a network timeout.

 The remaining fields in the JSON output are computed by curl.
-In particular, the timing values start with the word “time”.
-They were obtained by invoking the `curl --write-out` option.
+In particular, the timing values (each starting with the word “time” in the output) were obtained by invoking the `curl --write-out` option.
 The semantics of each [`--write-out` parameter](https://curl.haxx.se/docs/manpage.html#-w) are documented on the curl man page.

 The timing values are listed chronologically in the output.
 Each timing value gives the cumulative elapsed time in seconds.
-For example, the value of `timeConnect` (0.298768) is the cumulative time for both DNS resolution (`timeNamelookup`) and TCP connection (`timeConnect`).
-Finally the total time is given by the `timeTotal` value.
+For example, the value of `timeConnect` (0.298768 secs) is the cumulative time for both DNS resolution (`timeNamelookup`) and TCP connection (`timeConnect`).
+The final time listed is the total time, given by the `timeTotal` value.

 The output data are sufficient to construct a time-series plot.
 The `requestInstant` field is intended to be the independent variable.
 Any of the numerical `--write-out` parameters are potential dependent variables of interest.
 In particular, either of the `speedDownload` or `timeTotal` fields give rise to interesting time-series plots.